AlexECX/django_MultiFormView/README.md

 uses source code inspection, and if that fails it will instanciate a copy of the FormClass and use its __name__ instead.
 If you use python 3.2- and don't want to use the automatic naming system, you can simply use a ("name", FormClass) tuples instead of a FormClass to manually assign a name instead.

+### Use of prefixes

+A prefix is automatically assigned to every form based on its class' lower case name or user defined name.
+On POST, a form will be assigned POST data if its prefix is found in the POST keys.
+Without this check, every forms would receive POST data, be bound, and thus go through form validation, weither or not they where part of the same \</form\> tag of the submitted form.

 ### Name mangling